 Durham: The shrine of Saint Cuthbert is at Durham Cathedral

-The Lichfield Gospels show clearly the combination of Irish and Saxon culture in the eighth century ...
+The Book of Chad or Lichfield Gospels show clearly the combination of Celtic and Saxon culture in the eighth century ...
 Saint Chad was trained in an Irish monastery

 Bradwell, Essex: The 9th century chapel in Bradwell was founded by Saint Cedd of Lindisfarne.